polylogyx/platform-docs/04_PolyLogyx_Client_Configurations/Readme.md

 7. Scroll down to view the Additional Config and Filters pane.
 8. Select the Tree view to review the predefined values and filters.
 ![tree_view1](https://github.com/preetpoly/test/blob/pooja/tree_view1.png)
-9. Optionally, edit or define new filters, as needed.
+9. Optionally, switch to the Code view to edit or define new filters, as needed.

 For more information on filters, review the  [Understanding Filters](https://github.com/preetpoly/test/tree/pooja/Doc/Understanding_Filters#understanding-filters) section.